 Over the past few months, the COVID-19 pandemic has introduced a new way of living.
 Thankfully, social distancing and quarantine directives seem to have proven effective in flattening the US’s coronavirus curve.
 As much as we are grateful for this, it’s important to note that the number of opportunistic fraudsters always skyrockets whenever normalcy is suspended.
-Merchants, especially those operating within high-risk industries, need to be vigilant on handling chargebacks and have a clear plan in place to combat an expected increase in chargebacks.
+Merchants, especially those operating within high-risk industries, need to be vigilant on handling chargebacks and have a clear plan in place to avoid an increase in chargebacks.

 Chargebacks and Friendly Fraud Likely to Increase Due to COVID-19

 Why do we anticipate chargebacks and friendly fraud to spike due to the coronavirus pandemic?
 It’s quite simple.
 Just because the movement is limited doesn’t mean necessities are no longer needed.
 Many consumers are, for the first time, experiencing the e-commerce shopping world.
 Others are overindulging their online shopping habits as a way of fighting boredom.
 While this is beneficial to the e-commerce merchant, the spike in online sales makes it easy to “cover-up” fraudulent activity that would have otherwise been noticed in a pre-COVID-19 environment.

 At the same time, many businesses are struggling with labor shortages due to quarantine or industry restrictions.
 Combine this with the high demand for goods and services, and shipping issues are likely to increase.
 When purchases are not received promptly, it’s effortless for a disgruntled consumer to charge back the purchase with their issuing card bank directly.
 A significant increase in chargebacks can be expected for this fact alone.